PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

 ##### Bottleneck-2 : CPU utilization
 After tweaking the spark configurations we were able to reach 60% CPU utilization on c4.8xlarge machines.
 60% CPU utilization is good but not great.
 Can we reach 80%-90% CPU utilization?
 May be we can try the same spark configuration on different machines to find a cluster configuration which would be suitable for the problem and also ranks good based on our performance metrics.

-### Comaprison
+### Comparison
 In this section we compare the performance of different cluster configuration to find the best match for the problem.
-For memory-intensive applications, R type instances are prefered over the other instance types.
+For memory-intensive applications, R type instances are preferred over the other instance types.
 Hence we included R machines in our comparison.
 Obviously, it won't be viable to run the task on possible on all machines (TA's would kill us).
 We decided to run the task on machines similar in specification(vCores,RAM) to c4.8xlarge and also tried to alter the number of instances.
 We used the following combination of machines and instances :

 | Machine_Type   | Cost per hour ($)       |  Number of Instances | time taken to complete the task (in minutes)| Cost of cluster |